go-delve/delve/Documentation/cli/getting_started.md

 If you are in the directory `github.com/me/foo/cmd/foo` you can simple run `dlv debug` from the command line.
 From anywhere else, say the project root, you can simply provide the package: `dlv debug github.com/me/foo/cmd/foo`.
+To pass flags to your program separate them with `--`: `dlv debug github.com/me/foo/cmd/foo -- -arg1 value`.

 Invoking that command will cause Delve to compile the program in a way most suitable for debugging, then it will execute and attach to the program and begin